For Youth, Adults and Young Adults

 WHO IS THIS CONFERENCE FOR?

 It is for YOUTH (ages 14-19) who want to learn these concepts and skills, and then may possibly act as a peer chaplain at youth conferences or Summer Institute.
 ADVISORS (at least 25 years old) who want to support youth, improve their pastoral care for youth, and who also want to learn the skills and then possibly act as adult peer chaplains at youth cons.
-This training is also being offered to YOUNG ADULTS (18-35) who are active within the young adult community.
+(Advisors must be approved as advisors by their congregation and may have some youth supervision responsibility at this event, but will be able to sleep) This training is also being offered to YOUNG ADULTS (18-35) who are active within the young adult community.

 The goal is a maximum of 30 people.
 Participants will be chosen for leadership ability and peer chaplaincy potential, and should come prepared for a fun, working retreat.
 The application form (see below) will be reviewed by the Ohio Meadville District staff who will determine the applicant's appropriateness to serve as a Peer Chaplain.
 This is not a youth conference.

 Evin Carvill-Ziemer is the OMD Program Coordinator and the Interim Minister at SouthWest UU Church.
-Her experience includes seminary training in pastoral care and experience serving as a chaplain in a hospital setting as well as providing pastoral care in congregational settings
+Her experience includes seminary training in pastoral care and experience serving as a chaplain in a hospital setting as well as providing pastoral care in congregational settings.
+Evin will be joined by one of our team of competent youth co-trainers who bring the perspective of experienced youth leadership to the training.

 Cost: $50.00.
 Registration for the training (which includes all training materials, as well as food and accommodations for the weekend) is $50.
 Participants are strongly encouraged to seek financial assistance from their congregations to cover the costs of registration and transportation.
 A limited number of scholarships for ½ of the registration fee are available for OMD participants.
 Scholarship forms may be requested at registration.